-For many organizations, the primary target of monitoring are shipments.
-Since the products need to stay in top condition throughout the supply chain, shipment monitoring is the #1 important feature for many companies when it comes to data logging.
+For many organizations, the primary target of monitoring is shipments.
+Since the products need to stay in top condition throughout the supply chain, shipment monitoring is the #1 most important feature for many companies when it comes to data logging.

 Said in a fancy way, missions are a way to manage the data collected by your loggers.
 You can set up a mission to gather information from specific situation, for example an order or a shipment.
 Missions can include information such as alerts, reports and custom notes to the end user.

 To say the same thing in a way you'd actually want to say it, missions are shipments and shipments are missions.
 There is no distinction between them.
 When you pack a shipment, you add a logger to it to keep track of the temperature and whatever circumstances you want to monitor.
 If you want to be extra careful, you might pack multiple loggers all around the shipment package or container to make sure that all the different parts are in similar conditions.